Timeshift channel: Latin America

 In Latin America, Spanish-language pay television programming used to be broadcast without delay in Argentina and Uruguay, and delayed in most countries; this situation was common in networks that broadcast one video feed for distribution to the rest of Latin American countries, as it centred their schedule using the Argentine time zone (HBO, Moviecity).
 However, this stopped being the case on basic-tier subscription TV with the launch of different regional feeds centred on local time zones, either based on Mexico, Colombia, Peru or Chile.
-Networks that are known to employ this practice are Fox Channel, MTV, ESPN, TNT, Nickelodeon, among others.
+Networks that are known to employ this practice are Star Channel, MTV, ESPN, Cartoon Network, Nickelodeon, among others.
 In cases of live programming, all events are broadcast in all feeds live without delay.

 Portuguese-language programming in Brazil is transmitted in broadcast and cable networks without delay throughout the country in all time zones, except for broadcast stations in Acre, which is the only state 2 hours behind Brasília time.

-A few years ago, however, programming in broadcast stations was also delayed for states 1 hour behind Brasília time.
+A 2007 Ministry of Justice ordinance require broadcasters to respect local time zones in their scheduling of age-limited content, which is sustained in a 2014 ordinance.
+This includes the Daylight savings time, which is only observed in some states.
+Fuso networks were created on 2008 that timeshifted programs to different regions.
+This created difficulties with live programs for viewers and additional expenses for the broadcasters.
+The difficulties led to time zone reforms that gradually reduced the number and the time gap of time zones in Brazil, sometimes with controversy due to disruptions they could cause to daily schedules.
+For example, a 2008 bill that would have unified Brazil's time zones was made at request of a television network owner, but it was withdrawn after criticisms citing a lack of public cosultation.
+The 2010 Acre time zone referendum that brought the state's original time zones were also opposed by broadcasters, taking until 2013 to be approved.
+The broadcasters have fought in court since 2011 to remove the penalties for not following age restriction schedule.
+The Supreme Federal Court ruled in 2016 that the rule was an illegal form of censorship.
+Therefore, there is no longer a legal obligation for a concrete time-based limit on age-restricted content broadcasting.
+In 2017, Globo closed its Fuso Network, thus removing delays on its programs, and Amazon Network Acre reduced the delay to 1 hour.

 XEW-TV (the flagship of Canal de las Estrellas) in Mexico has two timeshift feeds: Canal de las Estrellas −1 and Canal de las Estrellas −2, delayed one and two hours respectively from the main Mexico City feed.
 These timeshift feeds are broadcast on terrestrial television in the Mountain and Pacific time zones and are available on pay television in various parts of the country.